 Satay chicken stir fry is best served with steamed jasmine rice or long grain rice to soak up that rich, nutty sauce.
 It also pairs beautifully with egg fried rice if you want a full takeaway-style meal at home.

-Store leftover satay chicken stir fry in an airtight container in the fridge for up to 3 days.
-Reheat gently in a pan over medium heat or in the microwave until piping hot.
+Store leftover satay chicken in an airtight container for up to 3 days.

-To freeze, transfer to a freezer-safe container and store for up to 2 months.
-Thaw overnight in the fridge before reheating until heated through.
+Freeze in a sealed container for up to 2 months.
+Thaw in the fridge overnight before reheating.

 Can I use a different satay sauce instead of Jimmy’s?